elfmaster/shiva_blogposts/shiva_introduction.md

 - Function splicing: Uses advanced ELF transformation ABI extensions to allow developer to splice code into an existing function.
 Shiva re-writes the function from scratch in memory so that it includes the patch code that is now fully embedded and linked into the original function.

 Throughout this section we will introduce the reader to both techniques and the various other features that are associated with each primary approach.
+The patch examples are simple to begin with and they become more real-world as we move through them.

+<a id="elf-symbol-interposition"></a>
-### Symbol interposition
+### ELF Symbol interposition

 The ELF format uses symbols to denote the location of code and data by name.
 Program functions generally live in the .text section and global variables live within the .data, .rodata, and .bss sections.
-Shiva allows patch developers to interpose existing symbols; in other words re-link functions and data that have symbols associated with them.
-Most global functions and global variables within the ELF executable can be re-written on the fly by symbol name.
+Shiva allows patch developers to interpose existing symbols; in other words re-write global code and data on-the-fly by symbol name.
 Any symbol within the ELF symbol tables (i.e. `.symtab` or  `.dynsym`) can be symbolically interposed.
 This type of patching is intuitive and easy for developers.

 **NOTE:** _In the event that the executable's symbol table(s) are stripped then Shiva can still interpose functions by their psuedo-symbol name.
 This symbol table is generated by Shiva's symbol reconstruction capabilities derived from the use of [libelfmaster](https://github.com/elfmaster/libelfmaster) (i.e. `fn_0x10002c0`).
 Simply append the address of the function to `fn_` to form the psuedo-symbol name._

-**From “Oracle linkers and libraries guide”** _“Interposition can occur when multiple instances of a symbol, having the same name, exist in different dynamic objects that have been loaded into a process.
+**Definition from “Oracle linkers and libraries guide”** _“Interposition can occur when multiple instances of a symbol, having the same name, exist in different dynamic objects that have been loaded into a process.
 Under the default search model, symbol references are bound to the first definition that is found in the series of dependencies that have been loaded.
 This first symbol is said to interpose on the other symbols of the same name._

-Shiva patches can interpose any STB_GLOBAL symbol within the ELF executable: Functions, PLT entries, or objects (i.e. global variables).
+A Shiva patch can interpose any `STB_GLOBAL` symbol within the target ELF executable: Functions, PLT entries, or objects (i.e. global variables).
 Note that STB_LOCAL symbol interposing is partially supported in an experimental branch.
-For now it suffices to use the `objcopy` utility to modify a symbol from local to global before interposing it with Shiva.
+For now it suffices to use the `objcopy` utility to modify a symbol, changing it from `STB_LOCAL` to `STB_GLOBAL` before interposing it with Shiva.

+<a id="example-one-patching-a-constant-string"></a>
-## Example1: Patching a constant string
+## **Example One:** Patching a constant string

 This patching exercise lives in “modules/x86_64_patches/rodata_interposing”.
 In the following example we are going to look at a simple program that prints a constant string “Arcana Technologies”.
 Constant data is read-only and is usually stored in the .rodata section of a program.
 The .rodata section is generally put into text segment, or a read-only segment that is adjacent to the text segment.
 A shiva module has it’s own .rodata section within it’s mapped text segment at runtime.

 We only provide the original source code for the sake of illustrating what we want to patch.
 In many workflows the original source code is no longer present.

-### Original source code: test_rodata.c
+#### Illustration 1.5: Original source code: test_rodata.c

 ![rodata_test.c](https://arcana-research.io/static/rodata_test_src.png)

-### Compile, observe, and run the test_rodata program
+#### Illustration 1.6: Compile, observe, and run the test_rodata program

 ![rodata_test](https://arcana-research.io/static/test_rodata.png)